uber/Cadence-Docs/src/docs/07-operation-guide/02-maintain.md

 Database schema changes are versioned in the folders: [Versioned Schema Changes](https://github.com/uber/cadence/tree/master/schema/mysql/v57/cadence/versioned) for Default Store and [Versioned Schema Changes](https://github.com/uber/cadence/tree/master/schema/mysql/v57/visibility/versioned) for Visibility Store if you use database for basic visibility instead of ElasticSearch.

+If you use homebrew, the schema files are located at `/usr/local/etc/cadence/schema/`.

+Alternatively, you can checkout the [repo](https://github.com/uber/cadence) and the release tag.
+E.g. `git checkout v0.21.0` and then the schema files is at `./schema/`

 ## Migrate Cadence cluster
 Migrating a Cadence cluster is rare, but could happen.
 There could be some reasons like: